 When I woke up, I wrote the dream down.
 After three chapters, I realized I couldn’t stop.
 It was as if the story possessed me.
 I’d never shown my fiction writing to anyone other than my sister before, but after I sent my story to some friends and family, they told me to keep writing.

 Is the city in this book based on a real city?

-Origianlly it was designed to be deliberately ambiguous and generic.
-However, as I lived in England for a time, the London Tube was my primary inspiration for the underground railway system.
+I have made the city deliberately ambiguous and generic.
+However, the London Tube has provided my primary inspiration for the underground railway system, although I have also used my experiences of underground railways in other cities around the world.
 I’m obsessed by abandoned buildings and ghost railway stations.
 There’s a peculiar kind of beauty and sadness about them.
 You can see the images I used to write this book via my Pinterest account.

 Did you research this book?

 Yes.
 Once an academic, always an academic.
 For differing conceptions of marriage, among other things, I consulted Stephanie Coontz, Marriage: A History – How Love Conquered Marriage.
 I discovered that societies have organised sexual partnerships in a multiplicity of ways (some even more unusual than the arrangements in this book) and concepts of what constitutes marriage vary vastly from society to society and from time to time.

 For a history of underground London (including giant rats!)
 I read Peter Ackroyd, London Under.
 I also watched a number of documentaries on underground cities, consulted a book of photographs called Subterranean London, and looked at a number of blogs detailing abandoned underground railway systems around the world.

 When considering what the psychological effect of solitary confinement on Marri, I watched this account by an Australian prisoner who spent some time in solitary confinement in the 1970s, and I read papers by psychologists such as Craig Haney's paper here and Stuart Grassian's paper here.